Brother Theodore: To My Great Chagrin documentary

-In early 2001, Theodore requested to meet with film artist Jeff Sumerel about producing a documentary about Theodore.
-After an in-person meeting, Sumerel received Theodore's approval, and they agreed to proceed with the film.

-Theodore was cautious.
-Past attempts at a documentary had been aborted out of his eventual suspicions and distrust of the filmmakers.
-Sumerel had heard of Theodore's self-sabotage tendencies.
-In February, preliminary shooting began, with informal interviews with Theodore in his apartment; in April, Theodore became ill with pneumonia and died.
+In early 2001, Theodore and film artist Jeff Sumerel met and discussed producing a documentary about Theodore.
+In February of that year, preliminary shooting began, including informal interviews with Theodore in his apartment; in April, Theodore contracted pneumonia and died.

-Sumerel was still encouraged by Theodore's family and friends to continue with the documentary.
-As no funding was available, Sumerel continued the project as a labor of love as time and financing allowed.
-It was his interview with Henry Gibson that began to lead to other notable performers who were devotees.
-Gibson connected Sumerel with Penn & Teller (friends of Gibson's) who were long-time, avid Theodorians.
-Over the next 5 years Sumerel was able to capture interviews with Dick Cavett, Eric Bogosian, Tom Schiller, Harlan Ellison, Len Belzer, Joe Dante, Mark Shulman, and Woody Allen, among others.
+Sumerel was encouraged by Theodore's family and friends to complete the documentary.
+As no funding was available, Sumerel continued the project intermittently as time and financing allowed.
+After interviewing Henry Gibson other notable performers who were Theodore fans were encouraged to participate.
+Gibson connected Sumerel with Penn & Teller who were long-time, avid Theodorians.
+Over the next 5 years Sumerel interviewed Dick Cavett, Eric Bogosian, Tom Schiller, Harlan Ellison, Len Belzer, Joe Dante, Mark Shulman, and Woody Allen, among others.
 Sumerel spent the next two years gathering archival materials and working with editor Jeter Rhodes, to sift through the vast amount of content conveying Theodore's personal and professional life.The result was a non-traditional documentary titled To My Great Chagrin: The Unbelievable Story of Brother Theodore.
 The film was selected for premiere, February 13, 2008, at the opening night of the Museum of Modern Art's Fortnight Series.